kubrox/webminoneliner/README.md

 ### Why did you create this?

 It has lived in a text file for years so thought I'd put it up on here.
-As you can see, it's very complex
+As you can see, it's very complex.

 ### Will this change my life?